Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Methods

-In order to obtain an indication of the current dynamical regime of the network (i.e.\ whether the network is sub- or super-critical or close to the critical point), we continuously measure a branching parameter based on potential damage spreading in the network.
+In order to obtain an indication of the current dynamical regime of the network (i.e.\ whether the network is sub- or super-critical, or close to the critical point), we continuously measure a branching parameter based on potential damage spreading in the network.
 This is realized by counting, for each individual node $i$, the number of descendant nodes which would possibly change their states at time step $t+1$ if the state of node $i$ was changed at the present time $t$.
-Here, both the present states (on or off) of node $i$ and its descendants as well as the nature of their respective links (activating or inhibiting) are taken into account.
+Here, both, the present states (on or off) of node $i$ and its descendants, as well as the nature of their respective links (activating or inhibiting) are taken into account.
 The obtained number of descendant nodes prone to damage spreading (and thus also to signal propagation) is then averaged over the entire network, resulting in the branching parameter $\lambda$.
 This allows to estimate (based on the current network configuration) whether the network is sub-critical \mbox{($\lambda < 1$)} or super-critical \mbox{($\lambda > 1$)}.

-For the later analysis of e.g.\ avalanche statistics in the evolved critical networks, we export snapshots of the network structure whenever the branching parameter is close to one (typically when \mbox{$\vert \lambda - 1 \vert \leq 0.01$}).
+For the analysis of avalanche statistics in the evolved critical networks we export snapshots of the network structure whenever the branching parameter is close to one (here when \mbox{$\vert \lambda - 1 \vert \leq 0.01$}).